-Dr. Banegas is a steering committee member of the Social Needs Network for Evaluation and Translation (SONNET), a group created to implement Kaiser Permanente’s vision to address the social, economic and behavioral needs of its members.
+He also served as advisory committee member of the Kaiser Permanente Social Needs Network for Evaluation and Translation (SONNET), a learning network to promote rigorous evaluation and development of programs that address social, economic and behavioral needs among KP members.

 Dr. Banegas received his PhD in health services research, with a concentration on cancer prevention and control, from the University of Washington/Fred Hutchinson Cancer Research Center.
 He completed his postdoctoral work in the Cancer Prevention Fellowship Program at the National Cancer Institute in the Division of Cancer Control and Population Sciences, Health Services and Economics Branch.

 Selected Current Studies

 - Clinic-Based Intervention to Address Financial Hardship for People with Cancer (NCI)